Speak directly to our team

 This list is not exhaustive but provides an example of the main responsibilities a landlord has.
 It is imperative you provide a safe environment for your tenant(s).

-Our landlords’ insurance products are designed specifically for landlords in mind.
+Our landlords insurance products are designed specifically with landlords in mind.
 As a landlord, we know you face more risks, which is why we can provide a range of additional covers:

-Landlord building insurance is a vital cover for your rental properties we can search the market, compare quotes and arrange your insurance so you get the best insurance available
+Landlord building insurance is a vital cover for your rental property we can search the market, compare quotes, and arrange your insurance so you get the best cover available.

 Discover the insurance options designed to protect your commercial property including buildings and liability cover.

-We provide essential insurance with competitive premiums for landlords and property owner that run serviced accommodation properties.
+We provide essential insurance with competitive premiums for landlords and property owners that run serviced accommodation properties.

-Provides cover for your rental property, including repossession of property and other legal disputes.
+Provides cover for your rental property, including repossession of the property and other legal disputes.

 Provides insurance for non payment of rent in the event of a tenant defaulting as well as any landlord legal expenses cover of up to £100,000.